 Students with disabilities are held to the same academic, personal, and behavioral standards as all students.

 Unlike K-12, it is the student’s responsibility (and choice) to self-disclose a disability and request accommodations.
-DSS is the appropriate point of contact for that purpose.
-Faculty, staff, and others should direct students to DSS to request accommodations.
+SAS is the appropriate point of contact for that purpose.
+Faculty, staff, and others should direct students to SAS to request accommodations.

 (1) to notify my instructors

 Once an ACCOMMODATION LETTER is created, it is the student's responsibility to send the letter to faculty (each semester) via ClockWork.
 Assistance is available if questions or problems arise using ClockWork.

 Students then need to meet with each instructor to determine how the accommodations will be put in place (e.g., extended time).